 We revealed that a militia controlled by the US ally, the United Arab Emirates, had disappeared alleged terrorists in Yemen to a secret prison.
-After the story was developed further by the Association Press, senior US Senators then wrote to the US Secretary of Defence, asking him to review reports of torture.
+After the story was developed further by the Associated Press, senior US Senators then wrote to the US Secretary of Defense, asking him to review reports of torture.

 Our stories were published with the Times, Guardian, Daily Beast and New York Times, as well as dozens of local papers.

 In July our revelations about the huge increase in megafarms in the UK led to parliamentary questions and a pledge from the Environment Secretary, Michael Gove, who said: “I do not want to see, and we will not have, US-style farming in this country.”

 Our stories were published with the Guardian and nine local and regional newspapers, including the Eastern Daily Press and the Belfast Telegraph.

 In August we continued our investigations into farming in the UK, by looking at pollution with stories published widely by the local press.
 Our work on food and farming continued to produce other impact, including a debate on farm pollution in the Welsh Assembly.

 We also revealed that President Trump had significantly ramped up the airwar in Afghanistan, with nearly three times as many strikes in 2017 as in the year before.